 When driving with a trailer or payload, a slight takeoff vibration or shudder may be present due to the increased payload weight.
-You can find more information about proper trailer loading and setting your vehicle up for towing under Load limit in the Load Carrying chapter and in the RV & Trailer Towing Guide, available at an authorized dealer.
+You can find more information about proper trailer loading and setting your vehicle up for towing under Load limit in the Load Carrying chapter.

+You can also find information in the RV and Trailer Towing Guide available at your authorized dealer.